GregWaters/Golem/docs/specification.md

 # Attributes
 Attributes are possibly the most important part of the language specification.
 They apply to functions, variables, types, and pretty much anything.
 We want the compiler to know exactly as much about our program as we do.
 Golem has some of its roots in more functional languages, as I believe there's lessons to learn there even if you don't care for the whole functional death-cult thing.

-Say you're defining a function named `square` that takes a type as input and returns its value times itself.
-This is so simple it can be defined as
+Let's say you're defining a function named `square` that takes a type as input and returns its value times itself.
+This is quite trivial and can be defined as
 ```
 square(int x) -> int
 {